California Regional Health Care Cost & Quality Atlas

-The second edition of the California Regional Health Care Cost & Quality Atlas brings together 2013 and 2015 multi-payer data by geographic region—including commercial insurance, Medicare, and Medi-Cal—on more than 30 standardized measures of health care quality, cost, patient cost sharing, and utilization to help purchasers, health plans, and policymakers focus performance improvement initiatives.
+The California Regional Health Care Cost & Quality Atlas brings together multi-payer data by geographic region—including commercial insurance, Medicare, and Medi-Cal—on more than 30 standardized measures of health care quality, cost, patient cost sharing, and utilization to help purchasers, health plans, and policymakers focus on performance improvement initiatives.

 A collaboration of the Integrated Healthcare Association (IHA), the California Health Care Foundation (CHCF), and the California Health and Human Services (CHHS) Agency, the Atlas includes information about care provided to nearly 30 million Californians, and shows that health care cost and quality vary widely across the state.